Bealby/grandpas-pocket-watch-shop/README.md

   will have a standard format of layout and font.
 With black icons and white text.

+  It should be encouraged for users to want register to the Website and why they should.
+Due to this the sentence 'To book a Repair or Valuation please sign in/up" was added to the user login/put pages in the prompt screens to help give users a reaosn.

 - Toast info windows are set up throughout the Website to help notify the user upon any successes, information, warnings and error messages.
   The info toast windows are set with a 15000 time delay after which they will